sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 You could write a log, or correct the data with code, or even throw an exception if it's a critical issue that should stop the startup of your portal.

-A good route would be to throw an exception in most cases.
+Throwing an exception, in most cases, is the best approach to handle your app's data integrity issues.
 This ensures that the portal will only start when your app is in full working order.

 Follow these steps to write exceptions for your app: